International Advocacy & Litigation

 How to Apply:

 - Submit your resume and cover letter to firstname.lastname@example.org with “Your Name + Africa Program Officer” in the subject heading.

 - In your cover letter please include how you heard about this role and why you are interested in this position.

 You are welcomed here...

 Robert F. Kennedy Human Rights is an equal opportunity employer and believes we are stronger and more effective by working internally and externally with people of all abilities, diverse backgrounds, and a range of perspectives, particularly those who have historically been marginalized or underrepresented.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
 We do not discriminate in our hiring practices and in order to build the strongest possible workforce, actively seek a diverse applicant pool.